RISM-UK/RISM-UK.github.io/about.md

 ---
 # About us

-In Britain, work to identify sources and include them in the central RISM database is co-ordinated by the RISM (UK) Trust.
+Since 1984, work to identify printed and manuscript musical sources in UK libraries and include them in the central RISM database has been co-ordinated by the RISM (UK) Trust.

-Since 2001, the Trust has worked in partnership with the British Library and Royal Holloway University of London on a series of projects to document musical sources held in libraries across England, Scotland and Wales.
+In 2001, the Trust embarked on a partnership with the British Library and Royal Holloway University of London, which in 2007 delivered the UK RISM Music Manuscripts catalogue.
+The data about all of these manuscripts was subsequently included in the international RISM database at www.rism.info.